Michelle McMurray, vice president of Programming and Community Engagement at the Pittsburgh Foundation. Photo Credit: Evangeline Mensah-Agyekum

 McMurray also considers findings like a 2020 report from the National Committee for Responsive Philanthropy, and one from the Philanthropic Initiative for Racial Equity.
 The first report shows that only one percent of Community Foundation dollars are “explicitly designated” toward Black communities in the 25 cities analyzed, despite Blacks representing 15 percent of the population in those cities.
 The second showed that while there was growth in funding racial justice from 2015 to 2020, it fell short of addressing core needs.

-To address these disparities, the Pittsburgh Foundation conducted its own internal review and recently committed $50 million to racial equity and justice work, with half of those funds designated for BIPOC-led organizations.
+To address these disparities, the Pittsburgh Foundation conducted its own internal review and recently committed $50 million to racial equity and justice work, with the intention that at least half of its grants will go to BIPOC-led nonprofits

 “If we are serious about changing that reality, we need to get serious about making sure that the most vulnerable of us have an opportunity to thrive,” McMurray asserts.